magants/course-dbt-magants/dbt-greenery/models/README_wk2.md

 * Explain the marts models you added.
 Why did you organize the models in the way you did?

+    - Added dim_users which included the users' address and full name both from int_users

 * Use the dbt docs to visualize your model DAGs to ensure the model layers make sense

     -Paste in an image of your DAG from the docs